-- 28. A round robin should be played, however the exact system to be used will depend on the number of teams entered in each age group. - 29.
-In the case of two teams tied after the round robin, the winner of the game between the two, in the round robin, will receive the higher placing. - 30.
-If a three, or more way tie exists, go to: - (a) Who beat who in round robin play among those tied, and, - (b) Total points (runs) for/against, in the round robin. - 31.
-Medal winners will be determined by the results of the round robin and ties will be broken in the same manner as discussed above.
+- 27. A round robin should be played, however the exact system to be used will depend on the number of teams entered in each age group. - 28.
+In the case of two teams tied after the round robin, the winner of the game between the two, in the round robin, will receive the higher placing. - 29.
+If a three, or more way tie exists, go to: - (a) Who beat who in round robin play among those tied, and, - (b) Total points (runs) for/against, in the round robin. - 30.
+Round Robin determines seeding for play-offs and play-offs determine medal winners.

 The Host will hold a mandatory Managers / Coaches meeting including the Technical Director, preferably the night before the start of competition.
+No rule changes will be made at this meeting, except for safety reasons such as field conditions or weather implications.